tikangcs/airbnb/README.md

 - CSS reset

 ## Next Steps
+- Add date pickers and other utilities to the search feature
 - Add image carousels to the listings thumbnails
 - Architect a backend with a web server and database layer
 - Convert to a dynamic web page by serving content such as listings and images